Mugen-Houyou/faas-web-ui-1/README.md

 ```
 Then visit `http://localhost:8080`.

+The original `frontend/index.html` still uses the synchronous `/execute`
-The `frontend/index_v2.html` page demonstrates the new asynchronous API that
+endpoint.
+The `frontend/index_v2.html` page demonstrates the new asynchronous
-streams progress over WebSockets.
+API that streams progress over WebSockets.

 The frontend includes a field to specify the API URL.
 The default is `http://localhost:8000`, which points to the FastAPI backend.
 If specifying a different server, make sure CORS settings are configured properly.
 Additional origins can be added via the `CORS_ALLOW_ORIGINS` variable in the `.env` file (comma-separated).